martineastwood/chancer/readme.md

-## Chancer - Friendly Regular Expressions For R
+## Chancer - Creating Random Data in R

 Chancer is an R package for generating of random strings, numbers, addresses etc to help write automated tests or create anything random you need.
 Chancer was inspired by the javascript library [chance.js](http://chancejs.com).